 Dutch businessman Gerard Kleisterlee, who trained as an electronics engineer, is best known for his leadership of Phillips from 2001 to 2010.

-His far-reaching reforms and optimisations succeeded where others had failed, rebooting Phillips as a hi-tech and fast-growing modern company.
-Today, he serves as chairman of Vodafone.
+His far-reaching reforms and optimizations succeeded where others had failed, rebooting Phillips as a hi-tech and fast-growing modern company.
+Today, he is chairman of Vodafone.

 MBA Class of 1960